How Lucky We Are

 A smile tugs at the corners of her lips,

-and as the occasional swear word slips
+and as the occasional swear word slips;

 she gives up, placing her hands on her hips.

-I chuckle and she pretends to be mad,
+I chuckle, and she pretends to be mad,

-and I reciprocate, looking so sad
+and I reciprocate, looking so sad,

-she quickly relents, whispering, "my bad."
+that she soon relents, whispering, "My bad."

-The puzzle is the last thing on my mind,
+The puzzle is the last thing on my mind;

-to doubt her beauty, I'd have to be blind,
+doubting her beauty, I'd have to be blind,

 for she's gorgeous, with a perfect behind.